trafficlunar/files/README.md

 ### view all uploads (directory)
 To view all the uploads (also known as the directory), go to `/uploads` and enter the optional password.
 You can also delete and rename files and also upload on this page.

+There is also an option to do this in JSON form, to do this, create a GET request to `/api/uploads` which will return every file uploaded in a JSON string array.
+The `Authorization` header may be required if `PROTECT_DIRECTORY` is enabled in .env.

 ### viewing files
 There is two ways to view a specific file - you can either go to the URL with all the fancy styling which is `/uploads/file_name_here` or go to the same URL but with `/raw` and only the file itself at the end like `/uploads/file_name_here/raw`

-### viewing information of a file in JSON form
+### viewing information of a file
-To view information of a file (name, size, modified time, url) in JSON form, create a GET request to `/uploads/filename/info` like you would do above but with `/info` as the suffix.
+To view information of a file (name, size, modified time, url), create a GET request to `/uploads/filename/info` like you would do above but with `/info` as the suffix.
 This does not require authorization.

 ## installing
 ### docker (recommended)